 If you’re looking to set up a competitive intelligence framework or level up your existing program in 2021, you’re not alone.
 Our recent report shows that 64% of businesses are planning to increase their competitive intelligence efforts in the next 12 months.

-In either case, we want to share how you can set up your competitive program to drive more ROI in the new year.
+In either case, we want to share how you can set up your competitive program to drive more revenue n the new year.

 We recently hosted a webinar with Tracy Berry, Sr. Competitive Strategy Manager at Service Max and dove into the 30-60-90 day framework she used to establish an effective competitive intelligence program.
 Here’s how it works: